Flieh/daybook/README.md

 # System solutions

-[Theses](https://github.com/Flieh/daybook/blob/master/daybook.md) are the successful solutions to some of my system or prgramming conundrums.
+[Theses](https://github.com/Flieh/daybook/blob/master/daybook.md) are the successful solutions to some of my system or programming conundrums.